Kelechi-Okorie/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 File 9-model_state_filter_a.py - lists all State objects that contains the letter 'a'
 File 10-model_state_my_get.py - prints the State object with the name passed as argument
 File 12-model_state_update_id_2.py - changes the name of a State object from the db
+File 13-model_state_delete_a.py - deletes all state objects with a name containing letter 'a'